-No small business can afford to overlook the importance of effective customer communication.
+No small business can afford to overlook the importance of effective customer online and offline communication.
 Since your patrons are undeniably your most precious resource, communicating with them in a professional manner should be high atop your list of priorities.
 Failure to prioritize customer communication is liable to result in patron dissatisfaction, lost business and a noticeable downturn in income generation.
 So, if your business’s customer communication could use some fine tuning, take the following pointers to heart.

 Consistently Express Appreciation